reversed-coffee/system-hardening/ubuntu/User-Auditing.md

 - PAM Password management `/etc/pam.d/common-password`
     - Look for `password` and set `remember` to remember a reasonable amount of passwords like 14
     - Look for more options that may increase security

+- Password Quality `/etc/security/pwquality.conf`
+    - Minimum length set to 14
+    - Look at other stuff